elimu-ai/appstore/CONTRIBUTING.md

    3. When you have selected a repository, click the ["Projects"](https://github.com/elimu-ai/appstore/projects) tab of the repository.
-Within each project you will se a collection of issues, and the state of each one (_todo_, _in progress_, _done_).
+Within each project you will see a collection of issues, and the state of each one (_todo_, _in progress_, _done_).
 Feel free to start working on any issue in the left-hand "To do" column.

    4. If you feel lost, take a look at the issues labeled with `good first issue`.
 These are tasks